onqtam/headjack/src/giant_global_graph.md

 web 3.0 is a graph of identities & events in the cloud - beyond the confines of the host-centric web web 3.0 is the original idea of the semantic web - the original web 3.0

-onthology/taxonomy vs the knowledge graph https://www.youtube.com/watch?v=7rn3P-RlN3s
+ontology/taxonomy vs the knowledge graph https://www.youtube.com/watch?v=7rn3P-RlN3s

-accounts have their own concept/noun space with identifiers from 1 and upwards others can define onthologies that use those concepts others can make equivalence maps between onthologies & concepts
+accounts have their own concept/noun space with identifiers from 1 and upwards others can define ontologies that use those concepts others can make equivalence maps between ontologies & concepts

 Social media 1.0 is a capitalistic artifact of gradient descent.
 Social media 2.0 is the Metaverse where data has no boundries